 But Ulysses, if one can express himself thus, did not hear their silence; he believed that they sang and that he alone was preserved from hearing them; he saw at first distractedly the curve of their neck, their deep breath, their eyes full of tears, their half-opened mouth, but he believed that all this was part of the airs which were lost around him.
 But soon everything slipped before his gaze fixed on the distance; the Sirens literally disappeared before his firmness and it was precisely when he was closest to them that he ignored their existence.”

-The brackets in the title of the piece allude – but it is not a literal reference – to Frank Kafka’s story “The Silence of the Mermaids”.
-In reality Kafka’s story is not so much about telling an alternative story (which would say that the sirens did not sing) as about suggesting a paradox, implying a doubt of perspective.
+The bracket in the title of the play alludes – but it is not a literal reference – to Franz Kafka’s story “The Silence of the Sirens”.
+In reality, Kafka’s story is not so much about telling an alternative story (that the mermaids did not sing) as it is about suggesting a paradox, insinuating a doubt of perspective.
 It is rather to this – to a possible paradoxical perspective – that the title alludes.
 It is a form articulated in five instrumental “songs”.
-What is left of singing, and of vocal conduct and expression, when no one sings; this is the paradox that is explored.
+What is left of singing, of vocal conduct and expression, when no one sings?
+This is the paradox that is explored.